 In the men's biathlon 12.5km pursuit, Germany's Arnd Peiffer started out in front after his surprise victory in the sprint.
 However, he faltered with his shooting, allowing Martin Fourcade to dominate the competition.
 Fourcade missed just one shot and powered through on the skis to claim victory.

 Benedikt Doll (Germany) and Sebastian Samuelsson (Sweden) followed in silver and bronze, respectively.

 In the men's moguls, Mikael Kingsbury sealed an expected gold medal, while Australia and Japan claimed their first medals of the Games.
 Matt Graham claimed silver with Daichi Hara grabbed bronze.

 In the day's final event — the women's ski jumping — Norway's Maren Lundby produced a massive 110-meter jump to win gold.
-Katharina (Germany) and Sara Takanashi also produced huge jumps over 100 meters to take out second and third.
+Katharina Althaus (Germany) and Sara Takanashi (Japan) also produced huge jumps over 100 meters to take out second and third.

 Earlier in the day, Canada won gold in the team figure-skating, taking revenge on Russia — competing as Olympic Athletes from Russia — whom they lost to at Sochi 2014.
 The United States took bronze.